-BIO203 Nutrition covers basic principles of nutrition and the applications of these principles to the health and well being of a person throughout the life cycle.
-The interaction between nutrition and disease will be covered.
+BIO203 Nutrition studies the principles of nutrition and their application in both health and disease and throughout the life cycle.
 The course is intended primarily for students going into nursing or related fields.
 3 credits

-Pre-requisite: BIO101.
+Pre-requisites: BIO101 or BIO130.

 BIO206 Introduction to Biotechnology will provide the student with a survey of biotechnology applications in plant and animal sciences, industrial and medical fields, and forensics.
-The legal, ethical, and biological ramifications of these applications will be discussed.
+The legal, ethical and biological ramifications of these applications will be discussed.
 3 credits